Broadway Show TicketsBroadway TheatresVivian Beaumont Theater (LCT)

-The Vivian Beaumont Theater is a performance venue located within the Lincoln Center complex and holds the distinction of being the only Broadway theater not located within the Times Square Theater District, instead sharing its quarters with two Off-Broadway venues, Mitzi E. Newhouse Theater and Claire Tow Theater, in addition to other spaces like the New York Public Library for the Performing Arts.
-The complex is and its many venues are operated by the Lincoln Center Theater (LCT), one of New York's most beloved not-for-profit theaters.
+The Vivian Beaumont Theater is a performance venue located within the Lincoln Center complex, It holds the distinction of being the only Broadway theater not located within the Times Square Theater District and instead shares its quarters with two Off-Broadway venues: Mitzi E. Newhouse Theater and Claire Tow Theater.
+The complex is operated by the Lincoln Center Theater (LCT), one of New York's most beloved not-for-profit theaters.

 1080 Seats